=Mindful Communication+Emotional Intelligence+Grief Recovery Training

-Have you heard of Emotional Intelligence(EI)?
+Now, have you heard of Emotional Intelligence(EI)?
 Did you know that companies have been studied to show that EI improves the ability to understand, use, and manage emotions in positive ways and can allow people to relieve stress, communicate effectively, empathize with others, overcome challenges and manage/decrease conflict?
 Developing Emotional intelligence helps build stronger relationships, create success at school and work, and advance career and personal goals.
 It can also help people connect with feelings, turn intention into action, and make informed decisions about what matters most to themselves.
 This can be learned.
 Many people have started sharing the insights from the awareness of EI in the past several years and here I will be sharing the most useful details for you to apply easily and with humour too!

-Mindfulness practice can also be learned with training and allows people to be fully engaged in the present moment/task at hand.
-It can be applied to support the development of Emotional Intelligence(EI) far beyond EI training alone.
+Mindful Communication can be applied to support the development of Emotional Intelligence(EI) far beyond EI training alone.
 Why?
-Just understanding and managing emotions is not sufficient for people to mindfully apply the learning gained, whereas mindfulness training can help people overcome long-lasting patterns of brain-activity that will continue to present themselves in particular (remembered) experiences of threat/fear/anxiety/frustration.
+Just understanding and managing emotions is not sufficient for people to mindfully apply the learning gained, whereas mindfulness training can help people overcome long-lasting patterns of brain-activity that will continue to manifest in particular (remembered/re-lived) experiences of threat/fear/anxiety/frustration.

 Now how about utilizing EI and Mindfulness to the area of life that people often neglect the most and which is particularly noticeable in our homes and societies today – grief?!
 In the Grief Recovery approach, any situation that creates a conflicting emotion within an individual (like starting a new job which can be both exciting and anxiety-producing at the same time) is termed a “grief.”